-Keep the roll bar in position and fasten the seat belt.
-Do not jump off if the mower tips (it is safer to be secured by the seat belt.)
+Keep the roll bar in the raised position and fasten the seat belt.
+There is no roll over protection when the roll bar is down!
+Do not jump off if the mower tips (it is safer to be secured by the seat belt with the roll bar raised.)